-There are lots of floor glute exercises that are great for targeting the glutes, but the advantage of a standing glute workout is that it will also improve core strength, balance and coordination.
+There are lots of floor glute exercises that are great for targeting the area, but the advantage of a standing glute workout is that it will also improve core strength, balance and coordination.
 Standing workouts also work the lower leg muscles and are weight bearing, so help to maintain bone density.
 The 6 exercises in this workout train the glutes as well as having all the other standing workout benefits.
 At the end of the post you can get a download link for the printable glute exercises PDF.

 Advantages of a standing glute workout